ArctosDB/documentation-wiki/_documentation/catalog.markdown

 University of Alaska Museum (of the North), "MSB" for Museum of Southwestern Biology.
 Generally, these values are the same as those traditionally used for specimen citations within discipline-specific publications.

-There is now a demand for globally unique specimen identifiers on the Internet, and at least [one registry](http://grbio.org) for such abbreviations has been established.
+There are some global collections registries, including:
+ - <a href="https://www.gbif.org/grscicoll">Global Biodiversity Information Facility (GBIF) Registry of Scientific Collections (GRSciColl)</a>
+ - <a href="http://sweetgum.nybg.org/science/ih/herbarium-details/?irn=123984" class="external">Index Herbariorum</a>

+### What it does

+The Institution Acronym is linked to barcode series and provides a method for sorting collections by institution.
+It is not visible to the public.

 ## Taxonomy Source